 If the home doesn’t sell, it’s still bank-owned, but it is now known as an REO home.
 REO properties have already gone through the auction process and remain unsold.
 The bank or lender retains ownership and tries to sell these properties, oftentimes through REO real estate agents.

 Buying a foreclosure isn’t for everyone.
 It takes work to secure funding and carry out the renovations necessary for foreclosed homes to get up to code.
 That can be a heavy and costly workload.
 That said, if you’ve done the research and have your heart set on a good deal, go for it.
 It’s a harder road to homeownership than buying a move-in ready place, but it can save you a great deal of money if you do it right.

 - Buying a home is a massive investment, and a financial advisor can help you fit it into your long-term plans.

 - Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re planning to buy a foreclosure by using a specialized government loan, such as a VA loan, FHA loan or USDA loan, make sure you do your research before you dive into the foreclosure market.
 Government loans come with certain housing standards to meet.
 That means you won’t be able to get just any foreclosed home.
 In general, it’ll have to be in relatively decent shape.

 - Before you even start the home hunt, it’s important to know how much house you can afford.
-Starting the house search with a number in mind can help keep your expectations tailored to what you actually can afford.
+Starting the house search with a number in mind can help keep your expectations in order.